Yarr/Yarr/docs/localdb.md

 $ ./bin/dbAccessor -R
 ```

-After that, you can check the result (non-registered component) in Module Page/Test Page of Viewer Application.
+After that, you can check the result (non-registered component) in Module/Test Page of Viewer Application.